OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 ## Configuring users

 Tomcat comes with a number of administration tools built in.
 Links to these administration tools are provided as links called `Server Status`, `Manager App` and `Host Manager` on the default Tomcat welcome page.
-By default, the welcome page can be viewed at [http://localhost:8080](http://localhost:8080).
+By default, once Tomcat has been started either manually with the `bin\startup.bat` or `bin/startup.sh` scripts or by starting the service, the welcome page can be viewed at [http://localhost:8080](http://localhost:8080).

 ![Tomcat Welcome](tomcat-welcome.png "width=500")